Paroxysmal supraventricular tachycardia (PSVT)

 Paroxysmal supraventricular tachycardia (PSVT) Symptoms

-Symptoms usually start and stop suddenly, and can last for a few minutes or several hours.
-They can include:
+Symptoms most often start and stop suddenly.
+They can last for a few minutes or several hours.
+Symptoms may include:

 - Chest tightness